Charles Bennet, 6th Earl of Tankerville

-Charles Augustus Bennet, 6th Earl of Tankerville PC (10 January 1810 – 18 December 1899), styled Lord Ossulston between 1822 and 1859, was a British peer and Conservative politician.
+Charles Augustus Bennet, 6th Earl of Tankerville PC (10 January 1810 – 18 December 1899), styled Lord Ossulston between 1822 and 1859, was an English peer and Conservative politician.
 He served as Captain of the Honourable Corps of Gentlemen-at-Arms between 1866 and 1867 and as Lord Steward of the Household between 1867 and 1868.

 Background and education

-Bennet was born at Charles Street, Berkeley Square, London, the eldest son of Charles Bennet, 5th Earl of Tankerville and Armandine Corisande de Gramont, daughter of the French duke of Gramont and duke of Guiche.
+Bennet was born at Charles Street, Berkeley Square, London, the eldest son of Charles Bennet, 5th Earl of Tankerville and Armandine Corisande de Gramont, daughter of the 8th Duke of Gramont.
 He was educated at Harrow and Christ Church, Oxford.
 He became known by the courtesy title Lord Ossulston on the death of his grandfather in 1822.

 Political career

 Lord Ossulston entered Parliament as Member of Parliament for North Northumberland in 1832.
 He held this seat until 1859, when he was summoned to the House of Lords through a writ of acceleration in his father's barony of Ossulston.
 He succeeded his father in the earldom only a month later.
 On 8 March 1833, he was appointed a deputy lieutenant of Northumberland.
 He served under the Earl of Derby as Captain of the Honourable Corps of Gentlemen-at-Arms from 1866 to 1867 and under Derby and then Benjamin Disraeli as Lord Steward of the Household from 1867 to 1868.
 In 1866 he was sworn of the Privy Council.